atomantic/hapi-and-healthy/README.md

 - `paths` - (`array`) A list of available versioned paths on this service (e.g. ["v1", "v2"]).
 This can be used for automated discovery of versioned endpoints deployed on this service (e.g. for detecting the location of a /v2/feature-status API endpoint)
 - `schema` - (`string`) Schema version number (defualts to 1.1.0 -- the schema version of this library)
 - `tags` - (`array`) Hapi Route tags for your status API (defaults to `['api', 'health', 'status']`)
-- `test.node` - (`array`) A set of async functions to run for testing your node health
+- `test.node` - (`array`) A set of Promises to run for testing your node health
-  - each function must have a signature compatible with async.parallel `function(callback){callback(err, message)}`
+  - each Promise should resolve an error or success
   - `message` is an optional mixed value (json or string) that will give more info about that status
-- `test.features` - (`array`) A set of async functions to run for testing optional features and dependencies.
+- `test.features` - (`array`) A set of Promises to run for testing optional features and dependencies.
 Ideally this would be a query on a file dump of a smoke test that gets run periodically to test each of the API endpoints or features of your service.
 It could also be a check to memcached for logs of known errors in the system (counter of unhandledException, cached by API path or flow, etc).
-  - each function must have a signature compatible with async.parallel `function(callback){callback(err, message)}`
   - `message` is an optional mixed value (json or string) that will give more info about that status
 - `usage` - (`boolean`) - show usage/health information (cpu, memory, etc).
 Default: true
 - `version` - (`string`) - the version of your service (probably from your package.json)